You were redirected to this post because you’ve asked me to meet face-to-face. Here is what you need to know.

 We all learned a lot about us, as a society.

 About our fears, about what we miss in hard times, about who we are.
-Regarding my professional life, I’ve been one of the most fortunate person there is.

 I was able to keep working, quietly, with a team used to remote work and orders signed for the months to come.